Civic Coalition (political alliance): Ideology

-Civic Coalition presents itself as a coalition of centrist, moderately left-wing and moderately right-wing forces.
+The Civic Coalition presents itself as a coalition of centrist, moderately left-wing and moderately right-wing forces.
 Shortly after its foundation, media outlets variously described the party as centre-left, centrist, and centre-right.
 After the 2023 Polish parliamentary election, the coalition came to be described as centre-right by The Guardian, Euractiv, EUobserver, The Telegraph, Heinrich Böll Foundation, and the Financial Times.
 Afterwards, it has been consistently described as centre-right by political scientists and other academics.

 The coalition's positions on social issues range from progressivism to Christian democracy.
-It is mainly oriented towards the principles of liberal conservatism and liberalism, and it aims to protect liberal democracy in Poland.
-The coalition was also described as anti-immigration, mostly because of the rhetoric of its dominating party, centre-right Civic Platform.
-The coalition also supports Poland's membership in the European Union and NATO.
+It is mainly oriented towards the principles of liberal conservatism, liberalism, or right-wing liberalism.
+It aims to protect liberal democracy in Poland.
+The Civic Coalition was initially led by the Civic Platform, which was described as a "right-to-center-right, economically and socially liberal" party by Polish public broadcaster Telewizja Polska.
+The coalition was also described as anti-immigration, mostly because of the rhetoric of Civic Platform.
+Civic Coalition's economic policies have been described as neoliberal.
+KO supports Poland's membership in the European Union and NATO.

+On social issues, the Civic Coalition generally supports abortion and contraception, and proposes legal partnerships for same-sex couples.
+Economically, its main postulates are cutting taxes and simplifying the tax system.
+The Civic Coalition declares its commitment to supporting entrepreneurs, and advocates reducing public debt, banning state borrowing depending on the economic condition, and lifting the trade ban on Sundays.
+In foreign policy, the alliance is very supportive of the European Union, and advocates close cooperation with Germany and France.
+It supports European integration, and postulated federalization of some EU spheres, such as introducing a common European health policy.
+It combines elements of liberalism and conservatism, representing liberal conservatism.